pablodecm/phd_thesis/src/101_chapter_1.md

 distribution that is a function of the differential cross section $d\sigma(pp \rightarrow X)$.
-A common observable that is often used in experimental high energy physics is the efficiency $\epsilon$, or fraction of observations from a given process  $pp \rightarrow X$ that are expected to satisfy a given condition that is a function of the final state details.
+A common observable that is often used in experimental high energy physics is the efficiency $\epsilon$, or fraction of observations from a specific process  $pp \rightarrow X$ that are expected to satisfy a given condition that is a function of the final state details.